Obi2Kenoby/3DTetris/README.md

 https://code.google.com/p/as3isolib/ <br>
 Since it makes use of this library, this project falls under the same licences of this library.

-## Idea

 Feel free to use, copy or alter this code in any way you want.
-When major changes are published, I'll publish this game again with a 'social-coding' label.